AishwaryaKandalkar/FaceRecognition/README.md

 used to detect the face orientation.
 Click on the http link provided to open the user interface

+Algorithm:-
+1.First we will take the user id from the user .
+2.The camera will pop up and will take pictures for the dataset.
+3.It will be used for training our CNN model.
+4.Then the camera will again pop-up and this time it will identify the user.
+5.In the duration of the exam it will monitor the user to ensure proctoring.
+6.If the user is looking somewhere else or is trying to cheat during an exam,it will give notification saying looking left,right,forward,backward.

 Steps to follow:-

 1.Home page of the Web App